amit-upadhyay-IT/crypt-git/README.md

 cg decrypt // to decrypt the encrypted files
 ```
-To know more see [this](https://github.com/amit-upadhyay-IT/crypt-git#documentation).
+To know more read [this](https://github.com/amit-upadhyay-IT/crypt-git#documentation).

 ## NOTE: